fhiso/legacy-format/serialisation.md

-If further *lines* remain after the *header record* has been fully parsed, then the first of the remaining lines is parsed as first *line* of the next *record* in the *dataset*, again using the procedure given in {§recursive-parsing}.
+If further *lines* remain after the *header record* has been fully parsed, then the first of the remaining lines is parsed as first *line* of the next *record* in the *dataset*, again using the procedure given in {§first-pass}.
 This process is repeated until no further *lines* remain, at which point the *dataset* has the been fully read.

 {.note} The process described in this section, together with the